Konvt/pgbar/README.md

 3. If the increment step `step` is set to 0, attempting to update the task with `update()` will also throw the `bad_pgbar` exception.
 4. When using `range`, specifying an incorrect range (e.g., the ending value is less than the starting value) will also throw the `bad_pgbar` exception.
 5. The progress bar uses `std::cerr` as the output stream object by default.
+6. After the task is completed, if you need to reset the progress bar style, or the output stream object, you must first execute `reset()`, otherwise the change will not occur.

 ## FAQ
 ### Will it slow down my program?